LemonLimeGroup/LLP/src/README.txt

 Compiling and Running our Program:

-    1. Place any images you want the client/server to use inside the src/ folder
+    1. Place any images you want the client/server to use inside the same directory as the source files
-    2. Go into the src/ folder.
-    3. Compile the program by typing in the command: javac *.java
+    2. Compile the program by typing in the command: javac *.java
-    4. Start the FTA_Server with the command with any unused port number: java FTA_Server port_number
+    3. Start the FTA_Server with the command with any unused port number: java FTA_Server port_number
-    5. Start the FTA_Client with a valid ip_address (can be IPv4 or IPv6) and port_number of the server like so: java FTA_Client ip_address port_number
+    4. Start the FTA_Client with a valid ip_address (can be IPv4 or IPv6) and port_number of the server like so: java FTA_Client ip_address port_number
-    6. Now you can use the commands described in the file descriptions to proceed.
+    5. Now you can use the commands described in the file descriptions to proceed.

 Any Known Bugs and Limitations of Design/Program: